 First, let us imagine you purchased a decent sized aquarium.
 You add decorations to your tank and fill it with water.
 What do you do next?
 You add your fish, right?
 Hold On!!!
 This is where things go wrong.
 If you add your fish right away, you are eventually killing them.
 Before you add your fish to your tank, there is one crucial thing you need to do: the Aquarium Nitrogen Cycle.
 Yes, you heard me right; you must cycle the tank first.

 To a beginner, the nitrogen cycle is the most confusing part.
 Even I had a problem understanding the cycling process at the beginning.
-I had lost many fish when I was a beginner, not following this process.
-Now, as I am a professional in this sector, I am here to help you guys so that you won’t have to lose your fish as I did.
+I had lost much Fish when I was a beginner, not following this process.
+Now, as I am a professional in this sector, I am here to help you guys so that you won’t have to lose your Fish as I did.
 In this article, I am going to help you understand the following topics listed below.

 You may have heard about the nitrification process or biological cycle.
 They all refer to the same thing -The Nitrogen Cycle.

 First, let us imagine that you are surrounded by your own poop and pee all day, every day.
 Would you like that?
 Won’t you feel horrible and sick?
-Your fish feels the same.
+Your fish feels the same.60